 The procedure for considering planning applications

 The order of the agenda for the Committee will be varied on the night to allow those applications where people wish to speak to be considered at the beginning of the meeting.

 The Committee has a report on each application which sets out all material considerations and include an Officer recommendation.

 The Planning representative will introduce the report and will report any matters that have arisen since the publication of the report, for example the receipt of further objections or technical information that are listed on the Pre-Committee note.
-A virtual tour of the site will be presented to the Committee using digital photos/imagery on Powerpoint.
+A virtual tour of the site will be presented to the Committee using digital photograph or video imagery.

 The Chair then invites the objector/supporter or a representative (if any) to address the Committee.

 The Chair will then invite the applicant or a representative of the applicant to speak in support of the application and allow him/her to comment on issues raised by objectors.

 The Planning and/or other Officers such as Highway Engineers or Environmental Health Officers (as appropriate) may be invited to comment on issues raised by the speakers.

 The Committee will then debate the issues and may ask the Planning and other Officers questions and make, in the majority of cases, a decision on the application (but see below).